-context-switch from the unchecked to checked code region; thus, the checked function call at Figure 2 line 14 is safe, even if it is called by g in Figure 3 , because it lives in the checked region.
+context-switch from the unchecked to checked code region; thus, the checked function call at Figure 2, line 14 is safe, even if it is called by g in Figure 3 , because it lives in the checked region.
 In the CHECKEDCBOX formalism, we formalize a checked block on top of the existing unchecked regions, and the transition of a tainted shell call creates a checked block containing the shell body.
-We also make sure that no arguments in these tainted shell contains any checked pointers, as well as no output is of a checked type.
+We also make sure that no arguments in these tainted shells contains any checked pointers, as well as no output is of a checked type.

 Formalization